DeguShi/What-Manga/README.md

 Built as a full-stack Next.js application with Google OAuth authentication and PostgreSQL database.

 > **Why I built this:** I've always kept list-like tracking of all anime I've watched, books I've read, and manga I've read.
 Ideally, I would save my list somewhere like MyAnimeList or Anime-Planet.
-However, my list is just too big, so it was not realistic.
+However, my list is just too big, so it was not realistic to manually add it there.
 Therefore, I decided to make this app :)

 ## Features